What is a Task?

 Domain Restrictions

-- Trigger a guardrail if instructed to visit them
+- Trigger a guardrail if configured to do so

 - Skip links to those domains in search results